inversify/InversifyJS/wiki/container_modules.md

 # Declaring container modules

 Container modules can help you to manage the complexity of your bindings in very large applications.
+The container module constructor argument is a registration callback that is passed functions that behave the same as the methods of the Container class.
+When a container module is unloaded from a Container the bindings added by that container will be removed and the [deactivation process](https://github.com/inversify/InversifyJS/blob/master/wiki/deactivation_handler.md) will occur for each of them.
+Container deactivation and [activation handlers](https://github.com/inversify/InversifyJS/blob/master/wiki/activation_handler.md) will also be removed.
+Use the unloadAsync method to unload when there will be an async deactivation handler or async [pre destroy](https://github.com/inversify/InversifyJS/blob/master/wiki/pre_destroy.md)

 ## Synchronous container modules